Ray O'Connor: Early political career

-Brand lost the 1971 state election, and so O'Connor was no longer a minister following that.
-When Brand resigned from the Liberal Party's leadership in 1972, O'Connor considered contesting the subsequent leadership ballot, but chose not to, as his marriage had recently ended and he had claimed to be blackmailed.
-Charles Court became the leader of the Liberal Party.
-Two years later, Court won the 1974 state election, forming a coalition with the National Country Party, led by Ray McPharlin.
-The Court–McPharlin Ministry was formed on 8 April 1974, with O'Connor becoming the minister for transport again and the position of minister for railways being abolished.
+The Liberals lost the 1971 state election, and O'Connor moved with the rest of the party to the opposition benches.
+When Brand resigned from the Liberal Party's leadership in 1972, it was commonly accepted that Charles Court would succeed him.
+A group of MPs put O'Connor forward as a token candidate to make sure that Court did not take the leadership for granted.
+O'Connor indicated he would accept the nomination, but declined during the party room meeting, so Court was elected unopposed.
+O'Connor later said that he withdrew because his marriage had recently ended and he had claimed to be blackmailed.
+O'Connor contested the deputy leadership ballot but lost to Des O'Neil.
+Two years later, the Liberals won the 1974 state election, and formed a coalition with the National Country Party, led by Ray McPharlin.
+The Court–McPharlin ministry was formed on 8 April 1974, with O'Connor becoming the minister for transport again and the position of minister for railways being abolished.
 He was also the minister for police, the minister for traffic, and, from 1 May 1974, the minister for traffic safety.
-The National Country Party left the Coalition in May the following year, but it re-joined later the same month with a new leader, Dick Old.
-The consequences of this were that the ministry was reconstituted as the Court Ministry, with Deputy Liberal Leader Des O'Neil as the Deputy Premier instead of Dick Old.
+In May 1975, the National Country Party left the Coalition due to a policy dispute between McPharlin and Court.
+The National Country Party re-joined the Coalition later that month after McPharlin was replaced as leader by Dick Old.
+The ministry was reconstituted as the Court ministry, which resulted in the Liberal Party gaining the position of Deputy Premier instead of the National Party.
 O'Connor retained all his ministries except traffic safety.

 As police minister, O'Connor set the blood alcohol limit for drivers at 0.08.
-He also formed the Road Traffic Authority, making a single body responsible for traffic infringements.
-He was also the police minister when the murder of brothel keeper Shirley Finn occurred on 22 June 1975.
-In response to a growing number of strikes across the 1970s, he introduced an amendment to Section 54B of the Police Act in November 1976 so that a permit from the police commissioner was required for a gathering of more than three people in a public place.
+He also formed the Road Traffic Authority, making a single body responsible for traffic and enforcement of infringements.
+In response to a growing number of labour strikes across the 1970s, he introduced an amendment to Section 54B of the Police Act in November 1976 so that a permit from the police commissioner was required for a gathering of more than three people in a public place.
 The amendment said that "reasonable grounds" were required for refusal but that there was no right to an appeal.
 This was heavily criticised as eroding civil liberties and was one of the most controversial actions of the Court government.
+Although O'Connor was the relevant minister, Court took responsibility for the act himself.